oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 Certain controls can be used in denial-of-service attacks.
 By default, these will only be available to the administrator user on the system.
-It is up to the administrator to relax those requirements, as described in the preceeding sections.
+It is up to the administrator to relax those requirements, as described in the preceding sections.
 This is the case for the following API calls:

 +------------------------------------+-----------------------------------+
 | Function                           | Description                       |